nginxinc/nginx-one-workshops/labs/lab5/readme.md

 docker login private-registry.nginx.com --username=$JWT --password=none
 ```

-In this portion of the lab we re-use a docker-compose.yml file from lab2 to deploy our containers and register with the One Console.
-This time we will now add an R33 (latest) version of the NGINX Plus container.
+In this portion of the lab you will re-use a docker-compose.yml file from lab2 to deploy our containers and register with the NGINX One Console.
+This time you will now add an R33 (latest) version of the NGINX Plus container.
 Open the docker-compose file in VS Code.

 ```bash
 vi lab5/docker-compose.yml
 ```

-After the `plus3` instance code block we will put a new block of code for the R33 release.
+After the `plus3` instance code block you will put a new block of code for the R33 release.
 We will call this `plus4`, keeping in line with our naming convention for the labs.

-Starting on line 74 let's uncomment this block of code (ends on line 94):
+Starting on line 74 let's uncomment this block of code (ends on line 95):

 ```bash
 ### Uncomment this section for Lab5